Alcachofraz/Xinada/README.md

 #### 2. World Configuration

 These are the world configurations.
-This is where you may change the name of the default world Xinada will use.
+In the **world.yml** file is where you may change the name of the default world Xinada will use.
 You can also adjust lobby coordinates.
 These are the coordinates to which the players will be teleported when they join and when a Xinada game ends.
 It's the lobby in its essence.

 #### 3. Maps Configuration

-This is where you setup and add your maps.
+The **maps.yml** file is where you setup and add your maps.
 All maps must be contained inside the same minecraft world (this easier to achieve using [mcedit](https://www.mcedit.net/)).
 The template in **maps.yml** is really easy to follow.
 Just add the name of the map (whatever you like) and 10 different spawn points where players may spawn in the beggining of a Xinada round.
 Example of a map:

 **whatever_name_i_like:
   location1: